ConfederacyOfGaia/Gaia/feats.md

 Hardy and resilient, you gain the following benefits:

 - Increase your Constitution score by 1, to a maximum of 20.
+This might trigger an increase in your maximum hit points.
 - When you roll a Hit Die to regain hit points, the minimum number of hit points you regain from the roll equals twice your Constitution modifier (minimum of 2).
 - When you are unconscious and become stable you can immediately regain hit points equal to your Constitution modifier (minimum 1).
 You must complete a long rest before you can use this ability again.